DD Uttar Pradesh

 Doordarshan Uttar Pradesh often abbreviated as DD Uttar Pradesh (Hindi: दूरदर्शन उत्तर प्रदेश) is a 24-hour regional satellite TV channel primarily telecasting from Doordarshan Kendra Lucknow (DDK Lucknow) and is a part of the state-owned Doordarshan TV Network.
 Previously, it was known as DD-16 Uttar Pradesh.

-It majorly serves the Indian state of Uttar Pradesh.

 History

 Lucknow Doordarshan started functioning on 27 Nov.
-1975 with an interim setup at 22, Ashok Marg, Lucknow.
+1975 on channel 4 with an interim setup at 22, Ashok Marg, Lucknow.
 The colour transmission service of National Channel (only with Transmitter) started from 15-8-82.
+The news operation was criticised in 1983 for having two presenters, being compared to an acted nautanki.
+Viewers wanted it to be discontinued.
 While the regular colour transmission service from studio was started in 1984 with ENG gadgets.